-Through debate and discussion at the stakeholder meetings, Board staff observed that the exclusion of water companies from the mark-out requirements in N.J.A.C.
+Through debate and discussion at the stakeholder meetings, Board staff observed that the exclusion of water companies from the markout requirements at N.J.A.C.
 14:2-4.2 would lead to harmful impacts to all other stakeholder groups, such as excavation companies, utilities, and homeowners.
-Damage to underground facilities, such as water and wastewater facilities, would adversely impact public safety, as the New Jersey Legislature determined in N.J.S.A.
+Damage to underground facilities, such as water and wastewater facilities, would adversely impact public safety, as the New Jersey Legislature determined at N.J.S.A.
 48:2-74.
 Furthermore, the exclusion of water companies from the UFPA and the One-Call rules would improperly ignore the New Jersey Legislature's intent to "require all operators of underground facilities to participate in a One-Call Damage Prevention System."
 N.J.S.A.
 48:2-74.
-In considering the appellants' and stakeholders' comments, the Board proposes to remove current N.J.A.C.
+In considering the appellants' and stakeholders' comments, the Board proposes to delete existing N.J.A.C.
 14:2-4.2(c).
-While Board staff notes that the language in current N.J.A.C.
-14:2-4.2(c) is unnecessary, the proposal to remove current N.J.A.C.
-14:2-4.2(c) would not change the requirement of operators to mark lines that they own, operate or control the operation of, as required in the UFPA.
+While Board staff notes that the language at existing N.J.A.C.
+14:2-4.2(c) is unnecessary, the amendment to delete existing N.J.A.C.
+14:2-4.2(c) would not change the requirement of operators to mark lines that they own, operate, or control the operation of, as required in the UFPA.
 The UFPA promotes the Legislature's intent to prevent damage to underground facilities, including water and wastewater facilities, ensure the safety of all parties, and require all operators that own, operate, or control the operation of underground facilities to participate in the One-Call Damage Prevention System.
-N.J.S.A.
-48:2-74; N.J.S.A.
-48:2-80.
-Therefore, the Board has determined that it is necessary and appropriate that water companies participate in and comply with the requirements of the One-Call Damage Prevention System, pursuant to N.J.S.A.
+See N.J.S.A.
+48:2-74 and 48:2-80.
+Therefore, the Board has determined that it is necessary and appropriate that water companies participate in, and comply with, the requirements of the One-Call Damage Prevention System, pursuant to N.J.S.A.
 48:2-80.

 N.J.A.C.
 14:2-4.3 provides markout record requirements for operators.
 Requirements for photographic and visual records of the markouts have been added and updated to fully utilize current technology.
-For instance, subparagraph (c)4 would require the visual record to be transmitted in a format that includes metadata of the date, time, and location.
+For instance, paragraph (c)4 would be replaced to require the visual record to be transmitted in a format that includes metadata of the date, time, and location

 N.J.A.C.
 14:2-4.4 provides requirements for operators in reporting and responding to accidents and emergencies.
-The Board proposes to amend subsection (b) to require operators to comply with subparagraphs (b)1 through 3 within one hour after learning of an emergency instead of within two hours.
-Pursuant to proposed subsection (b)3, if an operator receives a report of an accident or emergency, the operator would be required to update the status of the markout request with additional details, through positive response.
-Electronic positive response is required for emergencies and includes the statuses "marked," "cleared" and "dispatched."
-Additionally, the Board suggests operators use Terrestrial LiDAR, Ground Penetrating Radar or other new surveying technologies to preserve the scene of a reportable One-Call incident when damage to an underground facility amounts to at least \$122,000 in property damages or causes bodily injury.
-Furthermore, in submitting a follow-up notice of the One-Call incident to the Board, the operator would be required to include all pictures of the incident and a timeline of events in the follow-up report pursuant to proposed subsection (g).
-Language consistent with 49 C.F.R. § 190.203(e) has been added in regard to the obstruction of inspections and investigations without good cause in proposed subsection (h).
+The Board proposes to amend subsection (b) to require operators to comply with paragraphs (b)1, 2, and 3 within one hour after learning of an emergency, instead of within two hours.
+Pursuant to proposed new paragraph (b)3, if an operator receives a report of an accident or emergency, the operator would be required to update the status of the markout request with additional details, through positive response.
+Electronic positive response is required for emergencies and includes the statuses "marked," "cleared," and "dispatched."
+Additionally, at proposed new subsection (e), the Board suggests operators use Terrestrial LiDAR, Ground Penetrating Radar, or other new surveying technologies to preserve the scene of a reportable One-Call incident when damage to an underground facility amounts to at least \$122,000 in property damages or causes bodily injury.
+Furthermore, at proposed new subsection (g), in submitting a follow-up notice of the One-Call incident to the Board, the operator would be required to include all pictures of the incident and a timeline of events in the follow-up report.
+Language consistent with 49 CFR 190.203(e) has been added regarding the obstruction of inspections and investigations without good cause at proposed new subsection (h).